Lavrentiy Beria: Early life and rise to power

 In 1919, at the age of 20, Beria started his career in state security when the security service of the Azerbaijan Democratic Republic hired him while he was still a student at the Polytechnicum.
-In 1920 or 1921 (accounts vary) he joined the Cheka, the original Bolshevik secret police.
+In 1920, he was enlisted in the Cheka, the original Bolshevik secret police, by Mir Jafar Baghirov.
 At that time, a Bolshevik revolt took place in the Menshevik-controlled Democratic Republic of Georgia, and the Red Army subsequently invaded.
 The Cheka became heavily involved in the conflict, which resulted in the defeat of the Mensheviks and the formation of the Georgian SSR.
-Beria led the repression of a Georgian nationalist uprising in 1924, after which up to 10,000 people were executed.
-In 1926, Beria took control of the Georgian OGPU; Sergo Ordzhonikidze, head of the Transcaucasian party, introduced him to fellow-Georgian Joseph Stalin.
-As a result, Beria became an ally in Stalin's rise to power.
-During his years at the helm of the Georgian OGPU, Beria effectively destroyed the intelligence networks that Turkey and Iran had developed in the Soviet Caucasus, while successfully penetrating the governments of these countries with his agents.
+Between 1922 and 1924, Beria was deputy chairman of the Georgian OGPU (as Cheka had been renamed).

-Beria was appointed First Secretary of the Communist Party of Georgia in 1931, and party leader for the whole Transcaucasian region in 1932.
-He became a member of the Central Committee of the Communist Party of the Soviet Union in 1934.
-During this time, he began to attack fellow members of the Georgian Communist Party, particularly Gaioz Devdariani, who served as Minister of Education of the Georgian SSR.
-Beria ordered the executions of Devdariani's brothers George and Shalva.
+He then led the repression of a Georgian nationalist uprising in 1924, after which up to 10,000 people were executed.
+Between 1924 and 1927, he was head of the secret political department of the Transcaucasian SFSR OGPU.
+In December 1926, he was appointed Chairman of the Georgian OGPU, and deputy chairman for the Transcaucasian OGPU.